 Stanton T. Friedman

-He became interested in UFOs in 1958, and since 1967 has lectured about them at more than 600 colleges and 100 professional groups in 50 U.S. states, 10 Canadian provinces and 18 other countries in addition to various nuclear consulting efforts.
-He has published more than 90 UFO papers and has appeared on hundreds of radio and TV programs including on Larry King in 2007 and twice in 2008, and many documentaries.
+Friedman became interested in UFOs in 1958, and since 1967 has lectured about them at more than 600 colleges and 100 professional groups in 50 U.S. states, 10 Canadian provinces and 18 other countries in addition to various nuclear consulting efforts.
+He has published more than 90 UFO papers and has appeared on hundreds of radio and TV programs, and in many documentaries.
 He is the original civilian investigator of the Roswell Incident and co-authored Crash at Corona: The Definitive Study of the Roswell Incident.
 TOP SECRET/MAJIC, his controversial book about the Majestic 12 group, established in 1947 to deal with alien technology, was published in 1996 and went through six printings.
 An expanded new edition was published in 2005.
 Stan was presented with a Lifetime UFO Achievement Award in Leeds, England, in 2002, by UFO Magazine of the UK.
 He is co-author with Kathleen Marden (Betty Hill’s niece) of a book in 2007: Captured!
 The Betty and Barney Hill UFO Experience.
-The City of Fredericton, New Brunswick, declared August 27, 2007, Stanton Friedman Day.
-His book Flying Saucers and Science was published in June 2008 and is in its 3rd printing.
-His newest book, also co-authored with Kathleen Marden, is Science Was Wrong released in June 2010.
+His book Flying Saucers and Science was published in June 2008 and is in its third printing.
+His most recent book, also co-authored with Kathleen Marden, is Science Was Wrong (2010).

-He has provided written testimony to Congressional hearings, appeared twice at the United Nations, and been a pioneer in many aspects of ufology including Roswell, Majestic 12, The Betty Hill-Marjorie Fish star map work, analysis of the Delphos, Kansas, physical trace case, crashed saucers, flying saucer technology, and challenges to the S.E.T.I.
-(Silly Effort To Investigate) cultists.
+He has provided written testimony to Congressional hearings, appeared twice at the United Nations, and been a pioneer in many aspects of ufology including Roswell, Majestic 12, The Betty Hill-Marjorie Fish star map work, analysis of the Delphos, Kansas, physical trace case, crashed saucers, flying saucer technology, and challenges to the S.E.T.I. cultists.
 He has spoken at more MUFON Symposia than any other guest.

 Here’s just a few of our UFO Festival speakers from previous years: